 - 1 large head of cauliflower, cut into small florets

 - Sea salt, to taste

 - Place the chicken thighs in a resealable plastic bag.
-Add the honey, gochujang, soy sauce or coco aminos, sesame oil, ginger, and garlic and seal the bag.
+Add the honey, gochujang, coco aminos, sesame oil, ginger, and garlic and seal the bag.
 Squish the bag around a little so that the marinade coats each piece of chicken.
 Let the chicken marinate for 1-24 hours in your fridge.
 Note: If you don’t have time to marinate the chicken mix all the marinade ingredients then pour it over the chicken after you add it to the baking dish.

 - Line an 8×11 baking dish with parchment paper.
 Preheat your oven to 425 degrees Fahrenheit.

 - Pour the chicken and all the marinade into the prepared baking dish and move the chicken around, so it is in a single layer.
 Bake in the oven for 25-30 minutes, turning a few times.
 The chicken will be cooked through at this time but to get a nice dark red chicken you can broil it at 425 degrees for another 10-15 minute, this is how I like it best.
 If you aren’t able to control the temperature that your oven broils at, make sure to keep a close eye on it and reduce the cooking time so the sugar in the marinade doesn’t burn.